Sam Altman feels useless and sad using his own AI tools, exposing a new kind of tech anxiety

 Source: Digit

-Codex, released as a standalone Mac app designed for what OpenAI calls "vibe coding," handles everything from writing new features to fixing bugs, answering codebase questions, running tests, and proposing pull requests
+Codex, released as a standalone Mac app for developers, handles everything from writing new features to fixing bugs and proposing pull requests while integrated directly with codebases

 .
-For a founder whose professional identity is deeply intertwined with building software and championing AI progress, watching his own product outperform his creative thinking landed with unusual force.
-He added in a follow-up that "I am sure we will figure out much better and more interesting ways to spend our time, but I am feeling nostalgic for the present"
+For Altman, whose professional identity centers on building software and championing AI progress, watching his own product outperform his ideas landed with unusual force.
+"I am sure we will figure out much better and more interesting ways to spend our time, and amazing new ways to be useful to each other, but I am feeling nostalgic for the present," he wrote

 1